 JD, magna cum laude, University of Maine School of Law, 2008

 BA, Phi Beta Kappa, summa cum laude, University of Maine, 2003

 - Maine State Bar

-- Represented renewable energy project developer in drafting and negotiating physical and virtual offtake agreements with multiple counterparties for a 400 MW wind facility under development in Texas.
+- Represented renewable energy project developer in drafting and negotiating physical and virtual offtake agreements with multiple corporate and university counterparties for a 400 MW wind facility under development in Texas.

-- Represented renewable energy project developer in drafting and negotiating novel power purchase agreement and interconnection agreement with municipal off-taker for a solar + storage facility in Massachusetts.
+- Represented renewable energy project developer in drafting and negotiating novel power purchase agreement and interconnection agreement with municipal off-taker for the first-of-its kind solar + storage facility in Massachusetts.

 - Represented a consortium of lenders in connection with the US$2.3 billion financing of the Southland repowering project in southern California sponsored by The AES Corporation.
 The Southland repowering project consists of 1,284 MW of combined-cycle natural gas generation and 110 MW of battery-based energy storage.

 - Sponsor’s counsel for development of approximately 950 MW gas-fired generating facility in Ohio.
 Provided regulatory guidance and drafted and negotiated project documents, including gas transportation and supply contracts, ISDA-based hedge agreements and offtake agreements.

 - Represented an energy broker in drafting neutral, pro forma PPAs to facilitate access to corporate PPAs by corporations with relatively small load requirements.

 - Regulatory counsel to lenders and investors in project finance and acquisition of community solar projects.